TechDataMan/TechDataMan.github.io/_posts/2024-09-16-blog-post-first.md

 As can be seen from the analysis (Figure 3), a large number of well-paid and highly trained programmers are proficient in languages such as Python, SQL and HTML.
 These programming languages are of central importance, as they are the only ones that enable a wide range of tasks and analyses.

 - Python is particularly popular due to its simplicity and the wide range of libraries available, such as Pandas, NumPy and SciPy, which facilitate data handling and analysis.
 - SQL (Structured Query Language) is essential for accessing, editing and managing large databases as it enables efficient and complex data queries.
-Java offers robust and scalable programming, which is important for the development of real-time systems and sophisticated algorithms.
+- JAVA offers robust and scalable programming, which is important for the development of real-time systems and sophisticated algorithms.
 - HTML (HyperText Markup Language) is critical for displaying and reporting data in web-based dashboards and reporting interfaces.

 <div align="center">